Tokyo's daily Covid-19 infections exceed 20,000 for first time

 The western prefecture of Osaka reported 11,171 new infections, down from a record 11,881 on Tuesday.

-Chief Cabinet Secretary Hirokazu Matsuno said on Wednesday the government is not planning to declare a state of emergency but remains vigilant.
+Chief Cabinet Secretary Hirokazu Matsuno said the government is not planning to declare a state of emergency but remains vigilant.